ClearBlade/ClearBlade-Patterns/IoT Device Management/Device Discovery/README.md

 - "idle"

 isDiscoverable can be true or false and location will contain comma separated latitude and longitude of the device.
+The itemID key is used for update, get and remove operations.

 ### Create a Collection